GregSom-MSc/GregSom-MSc.github.io/index.md

     <br>
     <br>

-    Whether it’s exploring new business, tech, sustainability,or diving into history, travel, and aquascaping, I love learning and continuously exchanging new ideas.
+    Whether it’s exploring new business, running, having a nice cup of coffee, or diving into history, travel, and aquascaping, I love learning and continuously exchanging new ideas.

     <br><br>